valeoai/blog/_projects/04_domain_adaptation.md

 layout: project
 title: Domain adaptation
 permalink: /projects/domain-adaptation
 description: Deep learning and reinforcement learning are key technologies for autonomous driving.
 One of the challenges they face is to adapt to conditions which differ from those met during training.
-To improve systems’ performance in such situations, we explore so-called <em>“domain adaptation”</em> techniques.
+To improve systems’ performance in such situations, we explore so-called “domain adaptation” techniques, as in <a href="https://valeoai.github.io/blog/publications/advent/">AdvEnt</a> at CVPR’19 and <a href="https://valeoai.github.io/blog/publications/dada/">DADA</a> its extension at ICCV’19.
 image: "images/projects/domain_adaptation.jpg"
 category: project
 url: ""